FSoft-AI4Code/prompts-for-coding-tasks/README.md

 ------------------------------------------------------------------------------------------------------------

 ## Prompt 1 Improve variable names
 Analyze the variable names and recommend new names that are more clear and descriptive.
-To do that, you must execute **Instructions** and follow **Rules** provided below.
+Follow the **Instructions** and **Rules** below.

 **Instructions**
 - Analyze the provided source code snippet to understand the purpose of each variable.